BCC/CCP police control

 Laws and regulations

 Visa is an approval that allows a foreigner to enter, stay and transit through the territory of Montenegro.
-The possession of a visa is not a guarantee of entry in Montenegro and other conditions for entering and staying of foreigners prescribed by the Foreign Nationals Law must also be met.The overview of visa regime for certain countries is available at the webpage of the Ministry of Foreign Affairs.
+The possession of a visa is not a guarantee of entry in Montenegro and other conditions for entering and staying of foreigners prescribed by the Foreign Nationals Law must also be met.The overview of visa regime for certain economies is available at the webpage of the Ministry of Foreign Affairs.

 A foreigner is required to obtain a visa before entering Montenegro.

 Visa is issued by the diplomatic or consular representative office of Montenegro.
-In countries where Montenegro does not have a diplomatic or consular representative office, a visa is issued by the diplomatic or consular representative offices of the Republic of Serbia, the Republic of Bulgaria and the Republic of Croatia on the basis of concluded bilateral agreements with these countries on representation of interests and protection of Montenegrin citizens (more details could be found in the Decree on visa regime).
+In economies where Montenegro does not have a diplomatic or consular representative office, a visa is issued by the diplomatic or consular representative offices of the Republic of Serbia, the Republic of Bulgaria and the Republic of Croatia on the basis of concluded bilateral agreements with these economies on representation of interests and protection of Montenegrin citizens (more details could be found in the Decree on visa regime).

 A foreigner shall submit a visa application personally in a special application form.
 In exceptional, justified cases, a foreigner does not have to apply for a visa personally, but does need to appear at the diplomatic or consular representative office.

 For a foreigner who is minor, i.e. legally incapable, visa application shall be filed by a parent or his legal representative.

 In addition to the visa application, depends on type of visa, the foreigner shall submit: